GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/installation/included.md

 The World Builder library
 -------------------------

-This is the main code of the Geodynamics World Builder.
+This is the main code of the Geodynamic World Builder.
 In this library is all the code related to setting up and querying the World Builder world.
 It also contains the wrapper code to interface with C, Python, and Fortran programs.